 If you dig deeper into the report, you’ll also find that this project will eliminate a slew of trees, portions look copied from other studies (why the mention of bridges & alternative transportation) and the width doesn’t even fit the sidewalk minimum:

-Instead of me ranting on, please do something by emailing the Bureau of Engineering contact (listed below) and if need be copying my form letter below, as the comment period closes soon on Monday, September 24th at 5pm:
+Instead of me ranting on, please do something by emailing the Bureau of Engineering contact (listed below) and if need be copying my form letter below, as the comment period closes soon on Thursday, December 6th (extended from Sept.
+24th) at 5pm:

 Subject: Magnolia Boulevard Widening (N) Comments